SITA (business services company): Security breaches

-Raúl Barragán is considered the fist Argentine hacker for invading SITA telex system on the 70s while working for Aerolíneas Argentinas.
+Raúl Barragán is considered the first Argentine hacker for invading SITA telex system on the 70s while working for Aerolíneas Argentinas.
 In 1979, he was fired from the company, and from there on, he made a living by selling first class passages in the black market.
 Raúl has demonstrated his modus operandi to the Argentine Federal Police using a telex from Interpol, and showed several flaws from SITA's system that he used to explore.
-Raúl was arrested in May 1994 for suposedly selling passages for the Argentine band Los Pericos.
+Raúl was arrested in May 1994 for supposedly selling passages for the Argentine band Los Pericos.
 It is not known how much money he got, but it is estimated he generated from 5 to 10 thousand passages, profiting about 5 million dollars.
 According to Fernando Bonsembiante and Raquel Roberti, because of his actions, in 1983 SITA changed all their codes, imposed verification messages and decided to end clearing operations every 32 days.

 On 24 February 2021, Star Alliance data stored on SITA's US servers were stolen in a cyberattack.
 The affected companies were Malaysia Airlines, Finnair, Jeju Air, Cathay Pacific, Air New Zealand, Lufthansa, United Airlines and others.
 Singapore Airlines announced half a million membership number and tier status were compromised.
 Three months later, Air India announced that names, credit card details, date of birth, contact information, passport information, ticket information, Star Alliance and Air India frequent flyer data from 4.5 million passengers was stolen on the incident.